lindsayreiner/pocketRM/README.md

 # pocketRM

 Track your personal relationships and acquaintances with PocketCRM.
+Random

 PocketRM